ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 **Another approach:** For another take on the same problem, check out [jdhao's nice guide on setting up backward search in Neovim](https://jdhao.github.io/2021/02/20/inverse_search_setup_neovim_vimtex/) on both macOS and Windows.
 This guide stores Neovim's server address differently than I described above: instead of launching Neovim with the `--listen /tmp/texsocket` option, it uses Neovim's default, randomly-generated server address and writes `v:servername` to a text file at `/tmp/vimtexserver.txt`, which it then reads from Skim using the `cat /tmp/vimtexserver.txt`.

 #### Backward search with Vim and Skim
+**TLDR**: If you want inverse search use Neovim or MacVim.

+I have not yet figured out how to set up inverse search with terminal Vim.
+If you want to play around with this yourself, here are some pointers:

-Vim must be compiled with the `clientserver` option for this to work.
-On a command line enter `vim --version` and ensure you have `+clientserver`.
-You probably won't.
-I don't understand all of this, but you should use MacVim or NeoVim.
+- Vim must be compiled with the `clientserver` option for backward search to work.

-Possible workaround: uninstall Vim, install MacVim, and run `vim`.
-See [https://vi.stackexchange.com/a/3078](https://vi.stackexchange.com/a/3078) in the context of the `+clipboard` option.
+  On a command line enter `vim --version` and ensure the output includes `+clientserver` (as opposed to `-clientserver`).
+  If your Vim does not have `clientserver`, a solution is to uninstall your current Vim, install MacVim (e.g. `brew install macvim`), and then use `vim` as usually.
+  Even if you don't use the GUI, installing MacVim should also ship a version of Vim with `clientserver` enabled.

+- From the documentation in `:help clientserver` you *should* be able to
+  1. Open Vim with `vim --servername VIM myfile.tex`, or use `:call remote_startserver("VIM")` after launching Vim.
+     Use `:echo v:servername` to ensure Vim's server name was set to `VIM`.

+  2. In your PDF reader, use an inverse search command like
+     ```sh
+     vim --servername VIM --remote +{linenumber} {file}
+     ```
+     Translated to Skim's syntax, this would be
+     ```sh
+     vim --servername VIM --remote +%line "%file"
+     ```
+  3. Compile LaTeX documents with `synctex` enabled and trigger inverse search in Skim, as usual, with `<Cmd>+<Shift>+<Mouse-Click>`.

+  But I did not get this to work when writing this series, and I would appreciate any solutions.
+If you are a Vim user struggling with this step, now might be as good a time as any to try out Neovim, but that's probably not too helpful.

 ## Setting Up Zathura (read this on Linux)